FRC-2928/FRC-Programmer-Training/docs/SoftwareInstall/vendorSoftware.md

     import com.ctre.phoenix6.StatusSignal;

 ## Installing the Phoenix Tuner
+Phoenix Tuner is the companion application allowing you to configure, analyze, update and control device.
+See [Phoenix X Tuner](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/index.html) for installing the tuner.

 ## Install REV Robotics Software
 The install of the REV Robotics libraries is similar to that of the Phoenix software for Mac and Linux.